COOKBOOKS

 HONEY FROM A WEED (1986) by Patience Gray

-One of my favorites, more memoire than cookbook, though it contains plenty of recipes.
-It is essentially a chronicle of the travels of Ms. Gray and her sculptor partner, whom she refers to as “the sculptor,” through the Mediterranean, in search of the perfect medium, mainly stone, for him.
-In each locale Ms. Gray seeks out the local peasant cooks and inhales their cooking, telling the story of the simplest of dishes to the staggeringly elaborate “Dinner of the Seven Fishes” that many cooks reinterpret every December.
+One of my favorites, more memoir than cookbook, it contains plenty of recipes.
+It is essentially a chronicle of the travels of Ms. Gray and her sculptor partner, whom she refers to only as “the Sculptor.”
+The live throughout the Mediterranean.
+In each location Ms. Gray learns from local home cooks, and she inhales their cooking.
+She tells the stories of the simplest of dishes, to a staggeringly elaborate “Dinner of the Seven Fishes” that Italian-American cooks reinterpret every Christmas Eve.

 THE AUBERGE OF THE FLOWERING HEARTH (1973) by Roy Andries de Groot

-A dreamy read, recalling a place lost to time, and disinterring the origins of the magnificent thousand-year-old liqueur, Chartreuse, whose unlikely survival over time is – dare I say – a miracle, especially given the adversity faced by the Carthusian monks who created it.
-There’s a lovely, firm, cow’s milk cheese called Le Chartreux that can be found even in the U.S. today.
+A dreamy read, recalling a place lost to time, de Groot tells the origin-story of the magnificent thousand-year-old liqueur, Chartreuse, whose unlikely survival over time is–dare I say–a miracle, especially given the adversity faced by the Carthusian monks who created it and today still make it.
+There’s also a lovely, firm, cow’s milk cheese called Le Chartreux that can be found in the U.S. today.

 THE TASTE OF FRANCE (1988) by Robert Freson

-A book of highly evocative photos (Freson was a professional photographer of repute) whose recipes are sometimes wanting but still inspirational.
-Freson shows us French country culture at it is richest and most poetic, photos of a world that no longer exists.
+A book of evocative photos (Freson was a professional photographer of repute) whose recipes are sometimes little more than a description–perhaps the best kind of recipe– and are often deeply inspirational.
+Freson shows us French culture at it is richest and most poetic, with photos of a world that may no longer exist: La France profonde.

 THE FOOD OF FRANCE (1958) and THE COOKING OF ITALY (1971) by Waverly Root

-An encyclopedic work of regional French food unequaled in its spirit and content.
+A encyclopedics work of regional food unequaled in its spirit, content, and detail.

 SIMPLE FRENCH FOOD (1974) by Richard Olney